-Scope: covers (i) Involuntary land acquisition/land use restriction, (ii) due diligence requirements for voluntary land transactions and land use restriction, (iii) activities carried out prior to a project, but which were undertaken or initiated in anticipation of, or in preparation for a project
+Scope: covers (i) Involuntary land acquisition/land use restriction, (ii) due diligence requirements for voluntary land transactions and land use restriction, (iii) activities carried out prior to a project, but which were undertaken or initiated in anticipation of, or in preparation for a project.

-Risk Classification: Numerical threshold for involuntary resettlement categorization is removed (now considers overall impacts/risks)
+Risk Assessment and Classification: Integrated ESIA, no stand-alone numerical threshold for involuntary resettlement categorization (ESIA now considers overall impacts/risks).
+LA/LUR impacts may further be classified for the purpose of ESS5 application.

-Coverage: associated facilities, cumulative social impacts and/or legacy issues require mitigation of LA/LUR risks and impacts, within the borrower/client's influence and control
+Coverage: ESS1 and ESS5 Associated facilities/cumulative social impacts/existing facilities require mitigation of LA/LUR risks and impacts, within the borrower/client's influence and control; past LA/LUR impacts in anticipation and in preparation of the project.

-Impacts: (i) covers full, partial, permanent, and/or temporary economic and physical displacement; (ii) covers affected persons without formal, traditional, or recognizable property and use rights under host country laws who occupy or utilize land
+LA/LUR Impacts: (i) covers full, partial, permanent, and/or temporary economic and physical displacement; (ii) covers affected persons without formal, traditional, or recognizable property and use rights under host country laws who occupy or utilize land.